techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Networking/Protocols.md

 ## Key Terms

-OSI - Open Systems Interconnection protocol
+OSI - Open Systems Interconnection model

-Protocol

 Wireshark - This is a network packet analyser.
 It can be used to analyse what is happening inside a network.
 It is free and open source and claims to be one of the best packet anaylysers on the market.